lbelzile/experimental-F21/content/content/05-content.markdown

 ## Content

--   Reproducibility crisis
--   Multiple testing
-    -   Family-wise error rate and false discovery rate
+-   Assumptions of the analysis of variance model
-    -   Procedures
+    -   Additivity
+    -   Homogeneity of variance and Levene’s test
-    -   Practice with **R**
+    -   Independence
+-   Triumvirat: sample size, power and effect size

 ## Learning objectives

 At the end of the session, students should be capable of

--   list strategies to enhance reproducibility
--   determining the number of testsin a family that need to be corrected for
--   understand how to correct *p*-values to account for multiple testing
+-   produce graphical diagnostics and perform hypothesis tests to check the model assumptions
+-   think critically about the model assumptions as part of the model formulation
+-   deduce the sample size necessary to replicate a study at a given power
--   grasp the tradeoff between multiple testing and power
+-   understand the interplay between power and effect.

 ## Readings

--   <i class="fas fa-book"></i> Chapter on the *Reproducibility crisis* of the [Course notes](https://lbelzile.github.io/math80667a/reproducibility-crisis.html)
--   <i class="fas fa-book"></i> Section on *Multiple testing* of the [Course notes](https://lbelzile.github.io/math80667a/onewayanova.html#multiple-testing)
+-   <i class="fas fa-book"></i> Section *Model assumptions* of the [Course notes](https://lbelzile.github.io/math80667a/onewayanova.html#model-assumptions)

 ## Complementary readings

--   <i class="fas fa-book"></i> Section 4.4 of Dean et al. (2017).
+-   <i class="fas fa-book"></i> Chapter 5 of Dean et al. (2017).
--   <i class="fas fa-book"></i> [H. Abdi (2010) Holm’s Sequential Bonferroni Procedure](https://personal.utdallas.edu/~herve/abdi-Holm2010-pretty.pdf)

 <!--
 - <i class="fas fa-book"></i> Andrew Gelman's blog on [Ethical responsibility of research assistants](https://statmodeling.stat.columbia.edu/2021/09/18/for-a-research-assistant-do-you-think-there-is-an-ethical-responsibility-to-inform-your-supervisor-principal-investigator-if-they-change-their-analysis-plan-multiple-times-during-the-research-proje/): a discussion of _p_-hacking, which consists in selectively reporting only tests that are significant, making it seem as they were planned comparisons.

--->

 ## Slides

-The slides for today’s lesson are available online as an HTML file.
+The slides for today's lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.

-{{% slide-buttons %}}
+`{{% slide-buttons %}}`{=html}

 <ul class="nav nav-tabs" id="slide-tabs" role="tablist">
 <li class="nav-item">